EskiMojo14/history-adapter/README.md

 dispatch(addBook(book, false)); // action.meta.undoable === false
 ```

-As a tip, `undo`, `redo` and `clearHistory` are all valid reducers due to not needing an argument.
+As a tip, `undo`, `redo`, `pause`, `resume` and `clearHistory` are all valid reducers due to not needing an argument.
 The version of `jump` on a Redux history adapter allows for either a number or payload action, making it also valid.

 ```ts
 const booksSlice = createSlice({